Plungė: History

 During the interwar period a gymnasium was established in 1925, and a railway branch-line was built in 1932.
 In 1933, the current Catholic Church was consecrated.
 Since the private hospital was founded in 1939, maternity and surgical sections started operations in the city.
-Lithuanian Jews were active in the town's government and comprised around half of Plungė's inhabitants leading up to The Holocaust in Lithuania.
+Lithuanian Jews were active in the town's government and comprised around half of Plungė's inhabitants leading up to the Holocaust in Lithuania.

-During the 1941 June Uprising in Lithuania and the German invasion as part of Operation Barbarossa, Plungė was captured by German forces on 25 June 1941.
+During the 1941 June Uprising in Lithuania and the German invasion as part of Operation Barbarossa, Plungė was captured by German forces on June 25, 1941.
 Lithuanian nationalists, led by Jonas Noreika, seized control and formed a town administration and police force.
 German forces killed 60 young Jewish men, accused by the Lithuanians of being a rear guard for the Red Army, shortly after the town's capture.
-On 26 June 1941, the day after the Germans' arrival in Plungė, Lithuanian forces moved the town's Jews into a makeshift ghetto, while carrying out beatings, torture, murders and forcing Jews to perform heavy labor.
+On June 26, 1941, the day after the Germans' arrival in Plungė, Lithuanian forces moved the town's Jews into a makeshift ghetto, while carrying out beatings, torture, murders and forcing Jews to perform heavy labor.
 On 13 or 15 July in the Plungė massacre, the Lithuanian nationalists transported Jewish men, women and children to ditches near the village of Kausenai where they were shot.
 Of the 1,700 Jews living in Plungė in 1939, very few survived and often those who were victims of the Soviet deportations from Lithuania prior to the Holocaust.
 Remembrance sites for the events of 1941 exist in and around the town.
 The Jewish holocaust survivor and sculptor Jacob Bunka was one of the town's few Jews to survive the war.

-During the interwar period years of the independence of Lithuania Plungė's economic was based on the factory of fibre flax and cotton Kučiskis – Pabedinskiai and also on the activities of Jewish businessmen and agricultural products made by Samogitian farmers.
+During the interwar period, the years of the independence of Lithuania, Plungė's economy was based on the factory of fibre flax and cotton Kučiskis – Pabedinskiai and also on the activities of Jewish businessmen and agricultural products made by Samogitian farmers.